apache/tvm/relax_spec.md

 ## Structural Information (`StructInfo`) System Survey

 Analogously to a type system in most languages, Relax tracks structural information (referred to as `StructInfo` in the implementation) related to the categories of values in Relax:
 1. `TensorStructInfo` corresponds to tensor values, giving the scalar data type, the number of dimensions (rank), and an expression that computes the tensor's shape (either a `ShapeExpr` or a `Var`), all of which are optional.
+The optional `vdevice` ("virtual device") field, if present, indicates which device a tensor is located on.
+Tensor operators must be implemented on the appropriate device.
 2. `TupleStructInfo` corresponds to tuple values, giving the `StructInfo` for each member of the tuple.
 3. `PrimStructInfo` corresponds to `PrimValue`s (immutable scalar values), giving their TIR datatype.
 4. `ShapeStructInfo` corresponds to shape values, optionally giving the number of dimensions in the shape and an expression that computes the shape's dimensions (either a `ShapeExpr` or a `Var`).